MIXING & EFFECTS

 If you are paying particularly close (and possibly unhealthy) attention to the output levels of Samples playing from Sampler Channels, you may notice they are a few dB down on their level when played as Audio Clips in the Playlist.
 There are three reasons for this:

 So together the default load state for a Channel Sampler can be about 8.2 dB lower than the samples actual recorded level.
 If you absolutely need a sample to render at its recorded level, load it as an Audio Clip by dropping your samples on the Playlist (these default to 100% volume, 0 dB).
-Finally, make sure the Master and Main volumes (described above) are set to 0 dB and don't forget the effect of note velocity on playback level.
+Finally, make sure the Master level is set so peaks don't exceed 0 dB, and don't forget the effect of note velocity on playback level.

 Using FL Studio Peak Meters